DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/upgrade_yum_source_centos7_9.md

     vi yum.sh
     ```

-    Then press the "i" key to enter insert mode and enter the following content:
+    Then press the **i** key to enter insert mode and enter the following content:

     ```bash
     export TARGET_KERNEL_VERSION=$1